Books on How to Measure a Bike Online

 This measurement refers to the length of the seat tube from base to top.
 The top is where the seat post goes into the seat tube, and the base is the section at the bottom holding the bottom bracket.
-This measurement is important because if it’s too short, the rider’s knees will come up too high while pedaling, and it’s too long, the rider will not be able to properly reach the pedals.
+This measurement is important because if it’s too short, the rider’s knees will come up too high while pedaling, and if it’s too long, the rider will not be able to properly reach the pedals.
 If you’re just learning how to fit a bike, it’s important to know that this measurement usually applies to road, mountain, comfort, and hybrid bicycles.

 - Center to Center (C-C)

-This measurement is very similar to the center to top measurement, but the top of the seat tube is defined differently.
+This measurement is very similar to the center-to-top measurement, but the top of the seat tube is defined differently.
 Instead of the top being where the seat connects, the top of the seat tube is defined by the intersection of the center of the top tube and the center of the seat tube.
 This measurement is more common among European road bike manufacturers.

 - Top Tube (TT)

 If you already know how to measure a bike, and this measurement seems unfamiliar, you should know this measurement primarily applies to BMX bikes.
 This measurement is the length of the top tube or the main connecting tube between the seat tube and the head tube (the tube holding the front wheel).
-It is measured from the centers of each intersecting tubes.
+It is measured from the centers of each intersecting tube.

 - Wheel diameter (D)